igorkll/SComputers_docs/SComputers/Libraries/gui.md

 the label looks like a button
 * sceneinstance:createImage(x, y, img):gimage - creates a picture, the size is set by the size of the picture
 * sceneinstance:createText(x, y, text, color):gtext - creates text
+* sceneinstance:update() - forced redrawing of the scene will occur at the next gui.draw call

 ### any object
 * gobj:destroy():boolean - removes an object from the list